PraneethKarri/Matrix-Multiplication-Accelerator/README.md

 5. Store and output the final product based on the provided address.

 ## File List
-- `matrix_multiplier.v`: Main Verilog module for the matrix multiplier.
+- `MATRIX_MULTIPLIER.v`: Main Verilog module for the matrix multiplier.
 - `README.md`: Project description and usage guidelines.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-## Acknowledgements
-Special thanks to Praneeth KSS for designing and implementing the matrix multiplier.

 ---